GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 virtual data set* from which the GMT function may read (a) all records at once into memory, or (b) read one record at a time.
-Likewise, GMT functions may write their output to a virtual destination, which might be a memory location in the user's application, a file pointer or descriptor, or an output file.
-The GMT functions are unaware of these details and simply read from a "source" and write to a "destination".
+Likewise, GMT functions may write their output to a virtual destination, which might be a memory location in the user's application (another Virtual File), a file pointer or descriptor, or an output file.
+The GMT modules are unaware of these details and simply read from a "source" and write to a "destination".
+Thus, the standard concept of file-based input/output so familiar to any GMT user carries over to the API, except for the generalization that files can be virtual files already in memory.
+Because of this design we will see that we need to associate these virtual files with special filenames that we may pass to modules, and the modules will faithfully treat these as real files.
+However, under the hood the API layer will take care of the differences between real and virtual files.

 Our audience
 ------------